pierangeloc/programs-as-data/presentation/deckset.md

 # ...but all you need is data
 - Languages with good _ADT_
 - Pattern matching (data _de-construction_)
-- Data with _methods_ for ergonomics
+- Data types with _methods_ for ergonomics

 ---